selimslab/selimslab.github.io/_NOTES/arts/design/creativity.md

 ---
 ---

-Great ideas are about reordering existing + connecting together + right timing.
+Good ideas are in plain sight.
+They are about reordering existing + connecting together + right timing.

 Don't look for ideas, work on things that you find genuinely interesting